 Access Task View

 - To Access Task View is too simple.
 Take a look at the Taskbar.
 The third icon from the far left corner of the Taskbar is Task View.

 - First is the Start Menu, the second is the Search and the third is the Task View.

 - When you click on Task View icon you can see the + icons in thumbnail view displayed on the lower right corner of the screen side by side.

-- Those thumbnail icons imply the current running applications.
+- Those thumbnail icons imply the currently running desktop.

-- At the bottom of the screen, you will see a thumbnail exhibiting New Desktop text at the extreme right of the bar.
+- At the bottom of the screen, you will see a thumbnail showing New Desktop text at the extreme right of the bar.

 - With the help of that x button, you can close the desktop thumbnail.

 - In order to switch to another desktop, simply click on the new desktop thumbnail.

 - Open your required applications and work on the new desktop.

 - You can even move one application from one desktop to another.

 - Click on the Task View.